 Boundary Marking Tips:

-To make your marks to last, scrape off loose bark before painting with forestry-grade paint—Nelson brand boundary paint is a quality choice.
+To make your marks last, scrape off loose bark before painting with forestry-grade paint—Nelson brand boundary paint is a quality choice.

 If you use “No Trespass” signs, don’t nail or screw them tight to the tree.
 Leave an inch or so of space.
 Otherwise, tree diameter growth will pop the signs off the tree in a few years.
 A decking screw with a washer is an excellent way to hang your signs—you can back the screw out when the sign gets tight.
 An excellent source for quality stock or custom aluminum and plastic signs is Voss Signs (www.vosssigns.com).
 The plastic signs are relatively inexpensive, and I've found that they hold up surprisingly well.
-I have signs on tracts that are over a decade old and still going strong.
+I have signs on tracts over a decade old and still going strong.